-This is a Vase.
-It was produced by Tiffany Glass and Decorating Company.
+This is a vase.
+It was overseen (as design director) by Louis Comfort Tiffany and produced by Tiffany Glass and Decorating Company.
 It is dated ca. 1903-05 and we acquired it in 1978.
 Its medium is glass.
 It is a part of the Product Design and Decorative Arts department.

 This grouping shows off a wide range of visual effects and glass-blowing techniques.
 The aquamarine footed bowl [1975-32-14] was made by the paperweight technique in which an outer layer of heavy clear glass surrounds the water lilies to enlarge their imagery and give a blurry underwater effect.
 Green glass has been blown directly into the candlestick’s bronze cage [1975-32-12] to give the form dynamic dimension.
 Meanwhile the two small glass vessels [1966-55-15 and 1978-177-1] display Tiffany’s experimentation with marbleized glass.